The translation of this document is outdated.

 February 2005; 17 July 2008]

-A draft law, regarding dismissal of a city or municipality
+A draft law regarding dismissal of a council shall be

-council shall be submitted by the Cabinet pursuant to its own
+submitted by the Cabinet upon its own initiative or upon proposal

 The Saeima, in adopting a law regarding dismissal of a

-proposal of the Cabinet a temporary administration in the
+council, shall appoint, upon proposal of the Cabinet, a temporary

-relevant administrative territory and shall determine the time
+administration in the relevant administrative territory and shall

-period within which elections for a new city or municipality
+determine the time period within which elections for a new

 council shall be held.
 The term of office of a temporary